javierconcha/ocdb-docs/docs/source/ocdb-api-cli.md

 The login procedure will ask for a user name and password.
 You can specify the password as an option.
 However, under normal circumstances we advice to use the command line prompt.

-The example below will login a user with the user name 'admin'. 'admin' is a dummy user that should be present in the Copernicus production database.
+The example below will login a user with the user name 'Scott'.
+'Scott' is a dummy user that should be present in the Copernicus production database.
 Scott does not have any privileges.